leafsphp/api-docs/src/docs/intro/first-app.md

 }
 ```

-Now in leaf MVC v2, the whole request object is available on the `request` method.
+Now in Leaf API v2, the whole request object is available on the `request` method.
 The `request` method can also be used to get items from the request.

 ```php
 // get username